 Rates are broken into four tiers.
 Each tier is assigned a rate based on the actual cost of serving customers within each tier.
-Cost of service includes both the cost of water based on the source of water and other variable costs as detailed on the following page.
-Low Volume and Base rate tiers are for water used within each customer's budget, which for potable water is sourced primarily from lower-cost groundwater and reduces the need to import expensive water.
+Cost of service includes the cost of water based on the source of water and other variable costs as detailed at right.

+The Low Volume and Base rate tiers are for water used within each customer's budget, which is sourced primarily from lower-cost groundwater and reduces the need to import expensive water.
 The majority of imported water costs are allocated to the Inefficient and Wasteful tiers.
-Expenses for districtwide conservation programs that educate and assist customers on ways to conserve water are not included in the Low Volume rate since customers who remain in this tier do not need this assistance, though they are eligible.
+Expenses for districtwide conservation programs that educate and assist customers on ways to conserve water are not included in the Low Volume rate since customers who remain in this tier do not need this assistance.